artanzand/GAN_fake_houses/README.md

 ## Final Data for Download

-The final [dataset was uploaded to Kaggle](https://www.kaggle.com/ramiromep/house-thumbnail) for public usage.
+The final [dataset was uploaded to Kaggle](https://www.kaggle.com/ramiromep/house-thumbnail) for public usage contains 9777 images of houses.